 While golf courses may not be near an ocean, there can still be wind noise.
 People often golf with family and friends, which means they often converse with each other.
 Ear Gear gives people the ability to be included in conversations when golfing.

 “Ear Gear works great for golfing when it is windy.
 No one can even tell that I have them on.
 My hearing is very poor, requiring a lot of power, which also increases the wind noise problem.
 I don't know what I would do without Ear Gear,”

 7. Doing Construction Work

 Construction sites often have wind noise.
 When working, it is important to hear other colleagues speaking to avoid mistakes that could result in dangerous accidents.
-Ear Gear ensures people like Dee to be able to hear other people to know what is happening at the work site.
+Ear Gear ensures that people like Dee are able to hear other people and know what is happening at the work site.